psarisa5794/Q-and-A/Angular.md

 Standalone components are ideal for modern Angular applications and micro-frontends.

-Q9.
+## Q29.
 Designing scalable Angular architecture

-Model Answer:

-I design Angular applications using a feature-based folder structure.
+- I design Angular applications using a feature-based folder structure.

-Each feature contains its own components, services, and routing.
+- Each feature contains its own components, services, and routing.

-Shared utilities and UI components go into shared folders.
+- Shared utilities and UI components go into shared folders.

-Business logic is kept in services, while components focus on UI.
+- Business logic is kept in services, while components focus on UI.

-This approach improves maintainability and team collaboration.
+- This approach improves maintainability and team collaboration.

-Q10.
+## Q30.
 Securing Angular frontend applications

-Model Answer:

 Frontend security includes:

-Route guards for authentication and authorization
+- Route guards for authentication and authorization

-Role-based access control (RBAC)
+- Role-based access control (RBAC)

-HTTP interceptors for token handling
+- HTTP interceptors for token handling

-Avoiding sensitive data storage in the frontend
+- Avoiding sensitive data storage in the frontend

-Preventing XSS using Angular’s built-in sanitization
+- Preventing XSS using Angular’s built-in sanitization

 Angular handles CSRF and XSS protections by default, but correct usage is critical.

-Q11.
+## Q31.
 AOT vs JIT compilation

-Model Answer:

-JIT compiles templates in the browser, which is slower and used mainly during development.
+- JIT compiles templates in the browser, which is slower and used mainly during development.

-AOT compiles templates at build time, resulting in faster startup, smaller bundles, and early error detection.
+- AOT compiles templates at build time, resulting in faster startup, smaller bundles, and early error detection.

 AOT is preferred in production builds for performance and reliability.

-Q12.
+## Q32.
 Angular Universal (SSR)

-Model Answer:

 Angular Universal enables server-side rendering.

 It improves SEO, first contentful paint, and performance on low-end devices.

 SSR is ideal for public-facing applications but usually unnecessary for internal dashboards.

-Q13.
+## Q33.
 Error handling in Angular

-Model Answer:

 I handle errors at multiple levels:

-Use HTTP interceptors for API error handling
+- Use HTTP interceptors for API error handling

-Use global error handlers for unexpected errors
+- Use global error handlers for unexpected errors

-Show user-friendly messages using toasts or alerts
+- Show user-friendly messages using toasts or alerts

 Centralized error handling keeps components clean and improves UX.

-Q14.
+## Q34.
 Handling a poorly written Angular codebase

-Model Answer:

 I first focus on understanding the application architecture and identifying critical issues.

 My priorities are:

-Security vulnerabilities
+- Security vulnerabilities

-Application stability
+- Application stability

-Performance bottlenecks
+- Performance bottlenecks

 Then I refactor gradually:

-Improve folder structure
+- Improve folder structure

-Introduce reusable components
+- Introduce reusable components

-Fix performance issues
+- Fix performance issues

-I avoid risky large rewrites and focus on incremental improvements.
+- I avoid risky large rewrites and focus on incremental improvements.